What is CAPA management?

 - Execute the preventive actions and check whether the outcome is as expected.

-- Repeat the steps Do-Check-Act until all of the targets are meant to be satisfied to the stakeholders.
+- Repeat the steps Do-Check-Act until all of the targets are meant to be satisfied with the stakeholders.

 Consequently, the PDCA cycle will help in improving the performance of a process stage by stage in a steady and regular manner.